12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 Accommodation options

-If you want to stay in the park, there are many campgrounds available.
+If you want to stay in the park, there are many campgrounds and other accommodation options available.
 You have to book in advance and pay a camping fee.

 The biggest campgrounds in the park are: